Best headphones for vinyl 2024: Top headphone choices for your record player

 (Image credit: Getty)

-Headphones will also reveal extra layers to old songs that you may not have picked up on before.
-When choosing the best headphones for vinyl setups, you have a few big choices to make.
-Namely, on-ears vs over-ears, and closed-back vs open-back headphones.
+A good pair of headphones for vinyl will also reveal extra layers to old songs that you may not have picked up on before.
+When choosing a new pair of headphones, you have a few choices to make, namely, on-ears or over-ears, and closed-back or open-back designs.

-The other big choice you’ll need to make when buying the best headphones for vinyl is whether you go with an open-back or closed-back design.
+The other choice you’ll need to make when buying the best headphones for vinyl is whether you go with an open-back or closed-back design.
 Many open-back headphones have a grill on the outside, through which air passes to the internal speaker elements.
 The sound is therefore freer and more natural, but the very obvious downside is sound bleed - anyone sitting near you will hear exactly what you’re listening to.

 In an ideal world, the best headphones for vinyl are open-back over-ears, but where you regularly listen to your record collection, who else is in the room, and your budget are all major factors to keep in mind.